vineyard-bloom/pando-core-kotlin/doc/abstract.md

 ### Proof of Stake

-Proof of Stake is superior to Proof of Work in that it removes the need for excessive computation.
-However, it is still ultimately another form of Monarch-for-a-day that has the same trust and scaling issues.
+Proof of Stake is superior to Proof of Work in that it minimizes the need for excessive computation.
+However, it is still ultimately another form of Monarch-for-a-day that has the same scaling issues.

 ## The Solution